Gabyenbrasil/JogoDaCobrinha/README.md

 # JogoDaCobrinha
 Iniciando as primeiras configurações do jogo

-Recriando o jogo da cobrinha com JavaScript com a Digital Innovation One
+Recriando o jogo da cobrinha em JavaScript com a Digital Innovation One